The WFE’s Sustainability Conference

 Speakers

-Shiva Dustdar Director for EIB Group Relations with Luxembourg European Investment Bank -
+Shiva Dustdar Director for EIB Group Relations with Luxembourg European Investment Bank

-Vidarsha Dharmasena Head of Sustainability DFCC Bank PLC of Sri Lanka -
+Vidarsha Dharmasena Head of Sustainability DFCC Bank PLC of Sri Lanka

-Sacha Sadan Director of Sustainable Finance Financial Conduct Authority -
+Sacha Sadan Director of Sustainable Finance Financial Conduct Authority

 Fiona Watson Vice President and a member of the Leadership Team The World Business Council for Sustainable Development

-12:30 - 13:45:
+• 12:30 - 13:45:

 Lunch

-13:45 - 14:45:
+• 13:45 - 14:45:

 Session 4: From Compliance to Competitiveness: Using Sustainability Reporting and Transition Plans Strategically

-Sustainability disclosure rules are embedding fast - from ISSB to CSRD to CSDDD - but reporting alone does not create value.
-Exchanges and issuers now face a new challenge: how to transform reporting obligations into strategic opportunities that drive growth, innovation, and investor trust.
+Sustainability disclosure rules are embedding fast but reporting alone does not create value.
+This session will explore how exchanges and issuers can transform reported data into strategic opportunities that create and protect long-term value, drive growth and support innovation.

 The panel will discuss: